MichaelJSr/TTSCardMaker/README.md

 Field items can be stored in the hand, and swapped onto the field for SP equal to their level

 # Status effects:
-By default, de-buffs take effect and/or run out at the end of the effected creatures turn
+If a status effect deals DMG or Heals, then by default it procs at ENDT.
+Otherwise, by default the status effect procs immediately.

-Damage dealing de-buffs still take effect on cards in the hand, dealing damage and/or running out at the end of the Global Turn
+If a creature has a status effect and the global turn ends without the creature having ended its turn, then the effect ticks at the end of the global turn, even if the creature is in the hand.

 Mutliple debuffs dealing damage at the end of a creatures turn count as separate instances of damage